chronicqazxc/WHPromise/README.md

 ## Light weight Promise (Future) framework in iOS.

 ## How to use.
+1. Client initiate a promise instance.
+2. Subscribe `then` and `reject` events.
+3. Receive event.

 ### Case 1.
 JSON Parser promise
 ```swift
     func jsonParser<Type: Codable>(data: Data) -> Promise<Type> {